csusi/lfs/README.md

             # Not tested without installing in a lfs7.8 build and beyond, just
             # so installing it anyhow to ensure it's present.
         sudo apt-get install -y texinfo    # Installes makeinfo requirement

-        sudo apt-get update
-        sudo apt-get upgrade
-        Install a text editor you prefer, like: sudo apt-get install geany -y
-        Allow your GUI login to access & update contents of /root (where script files will be.
-This is optional, makes it easier to edit files if needed)
+        Opt: Allow your GUI login to access & update contents of /root (where script files will be.)
+Technically bad security practice, it is easier to edit files from a text editor in the x-win environment and read/save directly to /root path.
+And... it's a VM.
-            sudo usermod -a -G root <<GUI Login>>
+            sudo usermod -a -G root <<your current login>>
             sudo chmod -R 770 /root
-        Optional: Install a graphical partition editor: sudo apt-get install gparted -y
         Configure LFS Virtual HDD (This follows book 2.2.
 Creating a New Partition)
             Assuming this is a second virtual HDD (15 GB), configured as SCSI in VMWare
             or SATA in VirtualBox.
 Using cfdisk or disk partition program of choice:
                 sdb1 - Not Boot - Primary - Linux swap (82) - 1x RAM or as desired (2GB VM=2048)
                 sdb2 - Boot - Primary - linux (83) - Rest of HDD
+        sudo apt-get update ; sudo apt-get upgrade  (Why again?
+If using a -FreshBuild weeks/months later, probably be needed)
-        Shut down & copy VM for fresh prepped host OS.
+        Shut down & copy VM for fresh prepped host OS.  (mint18-xfce-64b-lfs-FreshPrepped)

 Kernel Configuration for 'make menuconfig'
 ------------------------------------------